-20.9 Investment properties
+22.6 Investment properties

-Investment property is defined as property held by the owner or by the lessee under a finance lease to earn rentals or for capital appreciation or both, rather than for: (a) use in the production of supply of goods or services or for administrative purposes; or (b) sale in the common course of business.
+Investment properties are defined as property held by the owner or by the lessee under a finance lease to earn rentals or for capital appreciation or both, rather than for: (a) use in the production of supply of goods or services or for administrative purposes; or (b) sale in the common course of business.

-Investment properties principally comprising freehold office buildings, is held for long-term rental yields and is not occupied by the Group.
-Investment property is carried at fair value, representing open market value determined annually by external valuators.
-Changes in fair values are recorded in profit or loss as part of other income.
+Investment properties, principally comprising of land and a commercial unit, are held for long-term rental yields and are not occupied by the Group.
+Investment properties are carried at fair value, representing open market value determined annually by external valuators.
+Changes in fair values are recorded in profit or loss.

 Subsequent expenditure is charged to the asset's carrying amount only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
-All other repairs and maintenance costs are charged to profit or loss during the financial period in which they are incurred.
+All other repairs and maintenance costs are charged to profit or loss during the period in which these are incurred.

-Removal of an item within investment property is triggered by a change in use, by sale or disposal.
-If an investment property becomes owner-occupied, it is reclassified as property and equipment, and its fair value at the date of reclassification becomes its cost for accounting purposes.
+Removal of an item within investment properties is triggered by a change in use, by sale or disposal.
+If investment properties become owner-occupied, they are reclassified as property and equipment, and the fair value at the date of reclassification becomes the cost for accounting purposes.
 Gain or loss arising on disposal is calculated as the difference between any disposal proceeds and the carrying amount of the related asset.
 This is recognized in profit or loss.